DoranLyong/oh-my-claude-skill/commands/paper-to-note.md

    Include all model scales (Tiny/Small/Base), not just one.
 3. **Remark/Insight check**: every numbered insight or remark should appear, either as a quoted block or integrated into Properties.
-4. **Figure check**: key figures should be described or converted to ASCII art.
-   Note: bar charts and line plots can be described in words; architecture diagrams should be converted to ASCII.
+4. **Figure check**: key figures from the paper should be described in prose or redrawn as Mermaid diagrams (ASCII fallback permitted for dense architectures per §7.3).
+Bar charts and line plots can be described in words; architecture diagrams should be redrawn (Mermaid preferred).
 5. **Cross-reference check**: for every link A→B, verify B→A exists.
 6. **Language consistency**: scan for mixed languages, LLM filler words, inconsistent terminology.